-Beauty to be offered on campus in 2022: 1 year course
+Beauty to be offered on campus in 2023: 1 year course (No extra fee)

 Beauty provides participants with the knowledge and skills to achieve competencies that will enhance their employment prospects in the beauty or beauty related industries.
 It enables participants to gain a recognised credential and to make informed choices in relation to vocation and career paths.